Free Museum Days in San Francisco + Bay Area (2025)

 Museum of Craft and Design

 Rather than featuring paintings or traditional sculpture, the museum showcases other types of artwork that range from furniture, kinetic sculptures, and jewelry.
-Admissions for Pay What You Can Wednesdays may only be purchased at the front desk and are not available online.
+New for 2025, PWYW tickets can now be reserved online in advance.

 – 2569 Third Street, San Francisco